If you don’t use coupon apps, you’re leaving money on the table.

 Some of the pharmacies that offer the discount that makes them worthwhile are not near enough to make it reasonable to go there, and not all medications are covered.
 Controlled substances, for example, are never discounted through GoodRx.

-The beauty of the Groupon platform is that it incentivizes purchases for consumers, helping both the business or seller promote a product immediately increasing customer engagement while being a cost-effective option for happy customers getting a bargain offer.
+The beauty of the Groupon platform is that it incentivizes purchases for consumers, helping both the business and seller promote a product immediately.
+This increases customer engagement while being a cost-effective option for happy customers getting a bargain offer.

 Groupon has a website and an app that allows sellers to deeply discount their products and services, often by over 50% of the price.
 The offers are time-sensitive and often are applied only when a certain number of customers participate.